The NJR trialled ways of providing patients with online access to their data

 Keeping the patient perspective on the agenda

-Three regional hospital events were held as part of the NJR’s 10th anniversary celebrations.
+The NJR has an ongoing programme of regional hospital events.
 These learning events are one way of sharing best practice in NJR processes and also to say thank you to hospital colleagues who support the collection and entry of data in to the NJR.

 NJR Surgeon and Hospital Profile